A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: Solution of the model

 The average over the disorder in Eq.~\eqref{fav} can be carried on using the replica method.
 Indeed the average free entropy can be written in terms of the replicated partition function through the famous formula \cite{MPV87} \beq \mathrm f = \frac {1}{\beta N}\lim_{n\to 0} \overline{Z^n}\:. \eeq For integer value of $n$ one can write $\overline{Z^n}$ as \beq \overline{Z^n} = \int \de Q\, e^{NS[Q]} \eeq where the action $S[Q]$ is given by \beq S[Q]=\frac 12 \ln \det Q +\alpha \ln \ZZ\:. \eeq The partition function $\ZZ$ of the 'impurity' problem is given by \beq \ZZ = \left.\exp\left[\frac 12 \sum_{ab=1}^n g(Q_{ab})\frac{\partial^2}{\partial h_a\partial h_b}\right] \prod_{a=1}^n e^{-\frac \b2 (h_a-p_0)^2}\right|_{\underline h=0}\:. \eeq This quantity gives the local partition function corresponding to a random function $h$ which is in the bath of all the others (from which the name of 'impurity' problem).

-The derivation of these formulas follows straightforwardly standard manipulations, see \cite{FPSUZ17} for a detailed reference on a very similar computation.
-Note that the impurity problem can be solved exactly due to the fact that it can be transformed into a Gaussian integral which can be treated through standard techniques in replica theory, see the appendix of \cite{mezard1991replica}.
-However we prefer to stay within the present formalism since it will be convenient for future computations.
+The derivation of these formulas follows straightforwardly standard manipulations, see \cite{FPSUZ17} for a detailed reference on a very similar computation \footnote{{In \cite{FPSUZ17}, the Hamiltonian of the system is written as $H=\frac 12\sum_\mu^M (h_\mu-p_0)^2\theta(p_0-h_\mu)$.
+Therefore the only difference of the model in Eq.~\eqref{Hamiltonian} and the one considered in \cite{FPSUZ17} is the absence of the Heaviside theta function which sets the nature of the constraints (inequalities instead of equalities).}}.
+Note that the impurity problem can be solved exactly due to the fact that it can be transformed into a Gaussian integral whose exact evaluation leads directly to the computation of the determinant of hierarchical matrices which can be treated through standard techniques in replica theory, see the appendix of \cite{mezard1991replica} and \cite{fyodorov2022optimization}.
+However we prefer to stay within the present formalism since it will be convenient to compute the average shape index across the phase diagram.
 In the large $N$ limit, the order parameter is the overlap matrix $Q_{ab}$ which is determined by a saddle point condition.
-At saddle point we can interpret it as $Q_{ab}=\underline x_a \cdot \underline x_b/N$ which is the overlap between two replicas extracted with the Boltzmann measure.
+At saddle point we can interpret it as $Q_{ab}=\underline x_a \cdot \underline x_b/N$ which is the overlap between two replicas extracted with the Boltzmann measure \cite{MPV87}.
 Following \cite{MPV87}, the matrix $Q$ can be parametrized, in the most general replica symmetry breaking (RSB) form, by a function $x(q):[0<q_m,q_M<1]\to[0,1] $ which encodes for the cumulative distribution of the overlap between two replicas extracted from the corresponding Boltzmann measure.
 The saddle point for the function $x(q)$ can be written in the following way.
 We have a first non-linear partial differential equation (PDE) \cite{Pa80} \beq

 \eeq which should be solved at fixed $x(q)$.
 In order to shorten the notation, we indicate with a prime the derivative w.r.t. $h$ and with a dot the derivatives w.r.t. $q$.
 Together with Eq.~\eqref{bellman}, one has a linear PDE given by \cite{SD84} \beq